samrajuadapt/mobile-ticket/README.md

 * If you are specifying styles in this stylesheet, it will override the default styles.
 * If you want to add a new logo or background image, make sure to include the images in the src/app/resources folder and refer it from the theme-styles sheet as shown in the above table.
 * If you do not want to customize your application, remove this file from the build.
 In this case, the application will load with the default styles.

+## Notifications
+Two notification types can be configured to be used with Mobile Ticket.
+It allowes to track the visits in queue and also allows to load and arrive appointments through a URL sent via notifications.

+### Visit Create
+"Visit Create" notification type can be configured to send a link to mobile ticket which allows to track the visit.
+To configure "Visit Create" notification type, ``` Mobile Ticket URL ``` parameter which adds ``` {{mobileFullURL}} ``` should be used as the message in Notification Admin and Mobile Ticket Base URL should be set as ``` http://[MOBILE_TICKET_SERVER]/ticket ``` in parameters under System Administration.

+### Appointment Confirmation
+"Appointment Confirmation" notification type can be configured to send a link to mobile ticket which allows to load and arrive appointments. ``` http://[MOBILE_TICKET_SERVER]/appointment?appId={{appointmentPublicId}} ``` should be used as the message in Notification Admin.